marekkaczbartek/weather-forecast/README.md

 2. `/forecast` - returns a weather forecast for the next 3 days

+### Documentation

-3. `/swagger-ui/index.html` - OpenAPI/Swagger documentation
+The OpenAPI/Swagger documentation is available at `/swagger-ui/index.html`.